Register for a program

 Self Directed Programs

-This workshop will be held in the Blandy Library from 9 a.m.- 3:30 p.m. with some outdoor activities, so be sure to dress for the weather.
+9 a.m.- 3:30 p.m. with a working lunch.
+We will be outdoors for some activities, so be sure to dress for the weather.

 Participants will receive:

 certificate of participation stating your eligibility to receive 6 hours of re certification credits

 of useful ideas to bring back to your classroom

 workshop is sponsored by the VA Department of Environmental Quality, VA

 Department of Game & Inland Fisheries, and your State Arboretum of